royourboat/ovino/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://ovino.onrender.com/) -->

 The 'wine landscape' is quite overwhelming and intimidating for a novice like me.
 There are plenty of apps that can help you learn about a given bottle of wine.
 But, there are too many bottles to search from!
-An extra challenge for myself is that alcohol is sold and distributed by our provincial government through their organization called the LCBO (Liquor Control Board of Ontario).
+An extra challenge in Ontario, Canada is that the provincial government manages all distribution of alcohol under the company LCBO (Liquor Control Board of Ontario).
 Since they have a near-complete monopoly on the alcohol market, it is not clear whether prices are set fairly.

+For an explanation of how OVINO works, here is a video of my capstone [presentation](https://www.youtube.com/watch?v=u7fpod5GeyY&t=1046s).

 OVINO is a project born from my desire to explore good wine in the city of Toronto (and the entire province of Ontario) without breaking the bank.
+My anecdotal evidence that this project is successful is from my own data.
+I bought two bottles that interested me from my app's recommendations.
+These bottles were cheap (under $20) and tasted brilliant.
+I also bought two bottles recommended by the LCBO wine guide with the knowledge that I am new.
+Their strongly recommended selections were remarkably disappointing and flat tasting.